kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

 - clear authority,
 - legible trails.

+In my next pieces I’ll introduce a lifecycle lens with **domain- and tier-agnostic** rule-administrative steps:

+- so you can pinpoint more precisely where bottlenecks and breakdowns come from,
+- and fix them without having to reinvent governance from scratch for every domain.

-I’ve written about that separately in my piece on *the metabolism of rules* – how governance debt forms when rule intake outpaces rule metabolism.
+I’ve already sketched part of this in my article on *the metabolism of rules* – how governance debt forms when rule intake outpaces rule metabolism.

 Together, the two lenses – **ecosystem** and **metabolism** – are about one thing: